-SEC expected to announce scheduling shift that will allow LSU to play Alabama next Saturday
+LSU to play Alabama on Dec.
+5, says SEC

 Latest Weather Blog

-SEC expected to announce scheduling shift that will allow LSU to play Alabama next Saturday

-BATON ROUGE - As the LSU Tigers prepare to face the Aggies of Texas A&M on Saturday (Nov.
+As the LSU Tigers prepare to face the Aggies of Texas A&M on Saturday (Nov.
 28) evening, they've learned that an anticipated scheduling adjustment by the SEC that will allow the Tigers to play Alabama may be in the works.

 The news, announced Friday by Pete Thamel of Yahoo Sports, comes by way of a tweet, saying, "Sources: The SEC is expected to make a scheduling adjustment for next week, which will allow the Alabama vs LSU game to be played."